-Abstract submission for the 28th ECVIM-CA scientific programme in Rotterdam, the Netherlands will be on-line from January 15, 2018
+Abstract submission for the 28th ECVIM-CA scientific programme in Rotterdam, the Netherlands is on-lin.

 You will be informed about the decision before July 7, 2018

 Abstracts must be submitted on-line via the abstract submission module.
 The deadline for receipt of the abstracts is 23.59 GMT March 31, 2018, and the online abstract submission site will be deactivated as of 00.00 GMT on April 1, 2018.